What is a tax reference number

 DNS-Accountants

-To register for a Unique Taxpayer Reference (UTR) number in the UK, you must provide certain information to HM Revenue & Customs (HMRC).
-The specific information required may vary depending on your individual circumstances, but typically, you will need to provide the following:
+To register for a Unique Taxpayer Reference (UTR) number in the UK, you need to provide specific information to HM Revenue & Customs (HMRC).
+This tax reference number is essential for managing your tax affairs, whether you are self-employed or running a limited company.
+Here’s what you typically need:

-• Personal information: This includes your name, address, date of birth, and contact details.
+• Personal information: Your full name, address, date of birth, and contact details.

-• Business information: If you are registering for a UTR as a business, you will need to provide information about the company, such as its name, trading address, and type of business.
+• Business information: If registering as a business, include your company name, trading address, and type of business.

-• Tax information: You will need to provide information about your tax status, such as whether you are self-employed or in a partnership.
+• Tax information: Specify your tax status, such as whether you are self-employed or part of a partnership.

-• Identification documents: You may be required to provide proof of identity, such as a passport or driving license, and proof of address, such as a utility bill or bank statement.
+• Identification documents: Proof of identity (e.g., passport or driving licence) and proof of address (e.g., utility bill or bank statement).

-• Bank account information: You must provide your bank account details to receive any payments from HMRC.
+• Bank account information: Your bank account details are necessary for receiving payments from HMRC.

 DNS-Accountants